kaiosilveira/kaiosilveira/README.md

 My previous experiences includes Trainline, the leading train ticketing company in Europe, and Yellowcam, a small startup based in São Paulo.

-I'm currently studying design patterns, because althought I'm familiar with most part of the patterns described in the book, I would like to get deeper knowledge behind each of them.
-I'm enjoying the book, so I decided to document my learnings in a catalog.
+I'm currently studying design patterns because althought I'm familiar with most part of the patterns described in the book, I would like to get deeper knowledge behind each of them.
+I'm reading the official, GoF's Design Patterns book alongside the Head First Design Patterns book (to help fixing the knowledge).
+I'm really enjoying both of them, so I decided to document my learnings in a catalog.
 If you're curious about it, please have a look at [design-patterns](https://github.com/kaiosilveira/design-patterns).

 I'm also interested on building highly scalable, production-ready, twelve-factor-compliant NodeJS applications, so you'll probably find some experimental repositories with interesting examples ([nodejs-layered-app](https://github.com/kaiosilveira/nodejs-layered-app), for instance) on the "Pinned" section below.